johanhedin/sdrx/README.md

 [![CodeQL](https://github.com/johanhedin/sdrx/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/johanhedin/sdrx/actions/workflows/codeql-analysis.yml)

-`sdrx` is a software defined narrow band multi channel AM airband receiver that uses a R820T(2) based RTL-SDR USB dongle as it's hardware part.
-It's also a project for experimenting with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
+`sdrx` is a software defined narrow band multi channel AM airband receiver that uses a R820T(2) based RTL-SDR or a Airspy Mini/R2 dongle as it's hardware part.
+It's also a program for experimenting with different SDR implementation aspects as translation, down sampling, filtering, demodulation, interaction between clock domains, threading, audio processing and so on. `sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35 and on a Raspberry Pi 4 Model B 4GiB running Raspberry Pi OS.
 Audio is played using ALSA.

+The channelization is done with a translate, filter and downsampling approach.
+This is simple, but not the most effective way when listening to many simultaneous channels.
+Other, more effective methods are being considered in the future.

-A RTL-SDR Blog V3 dongle, https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
+For development, RTL-SDR Blog V3; https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
-is used for development.
+Airspy Mini; https://airspy.com/airspy-mini and Airspy R2;
+https://airspy.com/airspy-r2 dongles are used.
 The program only support R820T(2) based dongles and may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
 YMMV.

-Support for Airspy R2 and Airspy Mini is being worked on.

 Build requirements